nawalcodes/3d-rendering-engine/README.md

-# Java 3D Graphics Engine
+# 3D Graphics Engine with Java

 ## Description

-This is a simple 3D graphics engine implemented in Java.
-It uses basic rendering techniques to display 3D triangles on a 2D canvas, with controls for horizontal and vertical rotation.
-The engine demonstrates the use of basic 3D transformations and shading techniques.
+Below is a simple 3D graphics engine implemented in Java.
+It uses basic rendering techniques, such as orthographic projection, simple triangle rasterization, z-buffering and flat shading, to display a 3D object on a 2D canvas, with controls for horizontal and vertical rotation.
+The engine demonstrates the use of basic three-dimensional transformations and shading techniques.

 ## Features

-- **3D Rendering**: Renders 3D triangles with basic shading.
+- **3D Rendering**: Renders a 3D cube with basic flat shading.
 - **Rotation Controls**: Adjust horizontal and vertical rotation using sliders.
-- **Shading**: Applies basic shading based on the angle of the triangle normal.
+- **Shading**: Applies basic shading based on the angle of the normal.

 ## Project Structure

-- `Engine.java`: The main class that sets up the GUI, handles rendering, and controls the application.
+- `Renderer.java`: The main class that sets up the GUI, handles rendering, and controls the application.
 - `Vertex.java`: Defines a vertex with 3D coordinates.
-- `Triangle.java`: Defines a triangle using three vertices and a color.
+- `Square.java`: Defines a square using four vertices and a specified color.
 - `Matrix3.java`: Provides methods for 3x3 matrix transformations and multiplication.

 ## Getting Started